smguilia/overview-1/glossary/glossary.md

 ### dynamic secret
 {: #x9968958}

 A unique value, such as a password or an API key, that is created dynamically and leased to an application that requires access to a protected resource.
 After a dynamic secret reaches the end of its lease, access to the protected resource is revoked and the secret is deleted automatically.
-See also [secret](/docs/overview?topic=overview-glossary#x2789492), [secret engine](/docs/overview?topic=overview-glossary#x9968967).
+See also [secret](/docs/overview?topic=overview-glossary#x2789492), [secrets engine](/docs/overview?topic=overview-glossary#x9968967).

 ## E
 {: #glosse}